 Just arrived –> Please click NEW – Complete Your Family Tree and find out more.

-The Tana Baru Trust was established for the protection, preservation, and conservation of the historic Tana Baru cemetery (meaning ‘New Ground’ in Bahasa Malayu) in Bo-Kaap, on the slopes of Signal Hill, in the shadow of the Noon Day Gun / Noon Gun fired daily at the Lion Battery, and nestled above the Bo-Kaap Museum, Wale Street Heritage Mural Wall, historic Malay Quarter cultural precinct, Biesmiellah Restaurant, Schotchekloof Civic Centre and below the Noon-Gun Tearoom & Restaurant, etc. in the Bo-Kaap, i.e. the cradle of Islam in South Africa.
+The Tana Baru Trust was established for the protection, preservation, and conservation of the historic Tana Baru cemetery (meaning ‘New Ground’ in Bahasa Malayu) in Bo-Kaap, on the slopes of Signal Hill, in the shadow of the Noon Day Gun fired daily from Lion Battery, and nestled above the Bo-Kaap Museum, Wale Street Heritage Mural Wall, historic Malay Quarter cultural precinct, Schotchekloof Civic Centre in the Bo-Kaap, i.e. the cradle of Islam in South Africa.

-The oldewold Bo-Kaap enclave (literally ‘Above the Cape‘) is affectionally known as "Upper Town" amongst local residents of this largely, traditionally Cape Muslim community, with unique built environment architectural gems (cobble-stoned streets, narrow lanes / alleyways, steep thorough-fares, mosques, minarets, and melodious muezzins) on the edge / fringe of the City Bowl, with the historic Tana Baru cemetery as an eternal sentinel on the eastern slopes of Signal Hill.
+The oldewold Bo-Kaap enclave (literally ‘Above the Cape‘) is the traditional home of the Cape Muslim community and hallmarked with unique built environment architectural gems (cobble-stoned streets, narrow lanes / alleyways, steep thorough-fares, mosques, minarets, and melodious muezzins) on the fringe of the City Bowl, with the historic Tana Baru cemetery as an eternal sentinel on the eastern slopes of Signal Hill.